 “Performers” Bridget Langley and Colin Shelton relaxing together with Professor Valeria Sergueenkova and Tytus Fellow Salvador Bartera.

-UC Classics Professors Antonios Kotsonas and Daniel Markovic in spirited conversation.
+UC Classics Professors Antonios Kotsonas and Daniel Markovich in spirited conversation.

-Dan Gottlieb, UC Libraries, Senior Advisor to the Dean and Interim Dean of Library Services, Humanities, and Social Sciences, and Mike Braunlin having fun.
+Dan Gottlieb, UC Libraries, Senior Adviser to the Dean and Interim Dean of Library Services, Humanities, and Social Sciences, and Mike Braunlin having fun.

 The delicious and healthy and “ancient Roman” refreshments prepared by Christina Miller, vegan chef at Whole Foods — roasted asparagus, wild mushrooms, leeks, dates, cinnamon apples, figs, melon, strawberries, grapes, breads, olives, nuts.
 Ovid would have enjoyed this feast, free from animal suffering, hormones, and pesticides and perfectly in line with UC President Pinto’s new strategic directions, Next Lives Here!
 It is our hope that human health, the health of the environment, and kindness to all sentient beings become the norm for receptions at UC.
 Ovid himself said it best: “The earth, prodigal of her wealth, provides you with her sweet sustenance and offers you food without bloodshed and slaughter” (Metamorphoses book 15, lines 81-83).